CSCfi/metadata-submitter/README.md

 ## Tests

-Tests can be run with tox automation: just run `tox` on project root (remember to install it first with `pip install tox`).
+Tests can be run with tox automation: just run `tox -p auto` on project root (remember to install it first with `pip install tox`).

 ## Build and deploy